sapegin/washingcode-book/manuscript/090_Dont_make_me_think.md

 expect(result).toBe(true)
 -->

-This one is easy when we spend some time with it, but better make this code obvious:
+This one is understandable after spending some time with it, but it’s better to make it obvious:

 <!--
 const dogs = [1], cats = [2]